Mick Jagger, girlfriend Melanie Hamrick have Florida house up for sale

 BRADENTON, Fla. — Rolling Stones frontman Mick Jagger and his dancer girlfriend Melanie Hamrick have put their Florida home up for sale.

-''You can't always get what you want but this house is definitely what you need!'' the listing overview says, quoting part of the famous Stones song written by Jagger and Keith Richards. ''This magnificent, custom-built Rutenberg home in the premier gated community of The Lake Club was designed with privacy in mind.''
+''You can't always get what you want but this house is definitely what you need!'' the listing overview says, quoting part of the famous Stones song written by Jagger and Keith Richards in 1969. ''This magnificent, custom-built Rutenberg home in the premier gated community of The Lake Club was designed with privacy in mind.''

 Jagger and Hamrick bought the home in the Lakewood Ranch area east of Bradenton along the Gulf coast for a little over $1.9 million in October 2020.
 The property was registered to Hamrick and was chosen mainly because her family lives in the area.
 Its original purchase price was $1.2 million in 2010.